Developmental origins of health and disease: Maternal stress

 The effect stress has on expecting women may not only affect them, but their child as well.
 Studies have shown a link between child mental health and behavioral problems to maternal stress during pregnancy.
 Stress in the body leads to an increase in the cortisol levels.
 Maternal stress, therefore, exposes the fetus to high cortisol levels.
 Additionally stress falls along the line of exposure to depression or anxiety within the mother.
-These factors have been found to been associated with emotional and cognitive issues within the child's later life.These levels have been linked to neurological and behavioral regulation issues in the child later in life.
+These factors have been found to be associated with emotional and cognitive issues within the child's later life.
+These levels have been linked to neurological and behavioral regulation issues in the child later in life.
 For example, cognitive performance at 5 years of age was impaired in kids who mother had experienced stress from a catastrophic ice storm.
 Investigators found that schizophrenia was frequent in offspring that mothers endured the ice storm during pregnancy.
 Prenatal stress has been shown to increase reactivity in infants.
 Infants that are from pregnancy with a lot of stress are harder to soothe rather than those that mothers didn't experience any stress during pregnancy.
 Human and animal studies did show that infants from stressed pregnancies have a poor immune function and are more likely to contract childhood illnesses as well as mental disorders.

 There was a study published in the Journal of Pediatrics of August 19, 2020, which looked at how maternal recognition and stress can affect infant health after or during pregnancy.
 The study consisted of women from low income areas, and those that were overweight which were at the age of 28 years old.
 The women had to rate how they felt during challenges they had to endure.
 The infants born during this study had to get their medical records looked at from the first year of their lives.
 There was a 38 percent increase for having infectious illnesses.
 There was a 73 percent increase from not having non-infectious illnesses with an increase of 53 percent in other illnesses amid the infants.
 It seems that the effects were more likely later in the pregnancy, but after the study was completed they realized that stress and depression in mothers is not associated with increase in illnesses amongst the infants.